-If you want to take your chances at making your lipstick work like it did before without losing much product, then this method is for you.
+If you want to take your chances at making your lipstick work as it did before without losing much product, then this method is for you.
 It involves using a flame to melt part of the lipstick (usually the bullet) and then sticking it onto the lipstick base.
 After the lipstick base started to melt, you need to quickly stick the lipstick bullet on top.
-To fill in some gaps on the side of the lipstick, use a paper clip to scrape some lipstick from the top, heated the product I scraped quickly in the flame, and then use the paper clip to smooth out the sides.
+To fill in some gaps on the side of the lipstick, use a paper clip to scrape some lipstick from the top, heating the product I scraped quickly in the flame, and then use the paper clip to smooth out the sides.
 Finally, pop the lipstick into the freezer, and after a few minutes, it will be solid once again.
 The pro about this method is your lipstick won’t lose a lot of lengths, but the con is that it the broken lipstick top might still slip off from the lipstick base if it doesn’t stick well.

 Store it in a container

-If there’s no way your lipstick could ever look like a lipstick again, you may want to consider placing it in a tiny container or palette.
+If there’s no way your lipstick could ever look like lipstick again, you may want to consider placing it in a tiny container or palette.
 I really like using solvent containers, but larger, travel-size cosmetic containers work, too.
-When it comes to actually placing your lipstick in a storage container, you can either do the smoosh method (which is exactly how it sounds) or the melt method, which entails placing the lipstick in a metal spoon, hovering it over a candle flame and letting it melt.
+When it comes to actually place your lipstick in a storage container, you can either do the smoosh method (which is exactly how it sounds) or the melt method, which entails placing the lipstick in a metal spoon, hovering it over a candle flame and letting it melt.
 Once it’s liquid, you pour it into your container and stick it into the freezer to solidify.

-If the lipstick bullet that broke wasn’t your favourite, to begin with, now is the time to experiment by turning it into a cream blush or combining it with another lipstick to create a custom shade.
+If the lipstick bullet that broke wasn’t your favorite, to begin with, now is the time to experiment by turning it into a cream blush or combining it with another lipstick to create a custom shade.
 Using the melt method, I combined broken lipstick colors to create a shade that works for my lips and cheeks.